-The new device is half the price of existing Playbar, it's previously offering for boosting your TV's sound.
-What are the other differences between the two TV sound-enhancing Sonos speakers, though?
-Here is how Beam compares to Playbar, to help you work out which is best for you.
+What are the other differences between the two sound-enhancing Sonos speakers for your TV?
+Here's how Beam compares to Playbar, to help you work out which is best for you.

 Sonos Beam vs Sonos Playbar: Design and connections